 This innovative technique, performed by UC San Diego Health specialists, offers a less invasive alternative to conventional open heart surgical ablation for

-Our Cardiovascular Institute is the only place the San Diego region to routinely perform this ablation technique.
-It is performed in our
+Our Cardiovascular Institute is the only place in the San Diego region to routinely perform this ablation technique.

 The Mini-Maze procedure provides an alternative to conventional catheter ablation for

 atrial fibrillation (AF).
 It may be used in patients with chronic, persistent AF.
 This technique is performed in collaboration with cardiothoracic surgeons and is used to interrupt the electrical pathways in the upper chambers of the heart, converting AF to a normal rhythm.

 This minimally invasive surgery uses an ablation technique to create a “maze” of lesions in specific areas of the heart.
 Accessing the heart from between the ribs, the surgeon uses brief bursts of radiofrequency energy to cauterize the tissue.
 These cauterized areas no longer conduct electrical impulses, which interrupts the transmission of the abnormal signals and allows the rest of the heart to resume beating normally.